Contextual information integration for stance detection via cross-attention: Methodology

 \section{Methodology}

-We see having contextual information as a necessity for stance detection.
-Our goal is twofold: (1) we aim to integrate contextual information independent of the context source and (2) in a way that does not amplify spurious correlations with target-specific vocabulary.
-Therefore, we propose \inject, a dual encoder approach to integrate contextual sentences using the cross-attention mechanism introduced by \citet{vaswani2017attention}.
-The general idea is that the information can flow from input to context and vice versa, thereby regularizing the attention in both encoders.
+Our goal is twofold: (1) we aim to integrate contextual information independent of the context source and (2) in a way that is robust to noisy and irrelevant content in the context.
+We propose \inject, a dual encoder approach to integrate contextual sentences using the cross-attention mechanism introduced by \citet{vaswani2017attention}.
+The general intuition is that information can flow from input to context and vice versa, thereby regularizing the attention in both encoders.
 Thus, the context provides further information to reweigh the prediction importance of individual tokens in the input.
-It is inspired by recent work~\citep{pmlr-v162-borgeaud22a} on injecting knowledge from large corpora into autoregressive language modeling which has been proven to be an effective post-hoc method for updating knowledge in pretrained language models without retraining from scratch.